andbof/pwmanager/README.md

 pwmanager requires python3 >= 3.4 and some extra packages, see ``setup.py`` for
 details.
 Python 2.x is not supported.

-If pip3 crashes with an error message related to ``find_namespace_packages``, you must upgrade setuptools:

-    pip3 install -U setuptools

 # Using it

 ## Getting help